-Leah Beasley enters her eighth year as a member of the Louisiana Tech athletics department staff, including her first as associate athletics director in charge of marketing and game management.
+Leah Beasley enters her ninth year as a member of the Louisiana Tech athletics department staff, including her second as associate athletics director in charge of marketing and game management.

-Beasley has spent the past six years as the assistant athletics director but received a title promotion this past summer.
+Beasley spent the first six years as the assistant athletics director but received a title promotion in the summer of 2012.

-Some of Beasley's responsibilities include game management supervision, coordinating the booking of many of the halftime activities for Tech home events, serving as the main liaison between the Tech athletics department and the Tech student body and faculty and staff, as well as working closely with many of the coaches for marketing ideas for their programs.
+Some of Beasley's responsibilities include creating and executing athletic marketing plans, serving as the athletics branding/CLC representative, game management supervision, coordinating pregame/halftime entertainment and activities for Tech home events, serving as the main liaison between the Tech athletics department and the Tech student body and faculty and staff, as well as working closely with many of the coaches for marketing ideas for their programs.

 During her time at Louisiana Tech, Beasley has proven her merit as she has been directly and indirectly associated with numerous department awards.